Initial New Home Buyer Consultation

 Transport & Erect On-site

-After the home has passed its final inspection, it is transported it to site, assembled and remaining finishing’s are completed.
+After the home has passed its final inspection, it is transported to the home site, assembled and remaining finishing work is completed.

-Modular buildings are designed to be placed on basements, crawl spaces, pilings and other foundations compliant with the Alberta Building Code (ABC) in the case of homes sold for final location in Alberta and to the National Building Code for homes sold for final location in Saskatchewan and Manitoba.
+Modular buildings are designed to be placed on basements, crawl spaces, pilings and other foundations compliant with the the National Building Code (NBC) as adopted by the provinces and applied via CSA A277 Procedure for Certification of Prefabricated Buildings, Modules and Panels.

 Alternatively, buildings may incorporate steel or wood longitudinal sub-frame rails which have been designed for placement on permanent surface foundation systems.
-The CSA Z240.10.1 National Standard accommodates a range of surface foundation options designed to support this type of building.
+The CSA Z240.10.1 National Standard accommodates a range of surface foundation options designed to support buildings incorporating longitudinal sub-frame rails.